 I WANT TO HELP OTHERS, DEVELOP MY SKILLS AND PROMOTE MY PLACE TO THE WORLD THROUGH ORTHOPEDICS, WRITING, TRAVEL and PHOTOGRAPHY

-Currently, I am employed as a chief of clinics in one hospital.
 I give lectures on orthopedics and medicine and sometimes about social media and photography.

 I ‘m often seen around in casual clothes, ride my mountain bike to work whenever possible and prefer the comfort of less crowded places.